Unboxed-Software/solana-course/content/token22-metadata.md

   console.log(`Transaction: https://explorer.solana.com/tx/${sig}?cluster=devnet`);

-  // Now we can fetch the account and the mint and look at the details
+  // 7. fetch and print the token account, the mint account, an the metadata to make sure that it is working correctly.
   // Feting the account
   const accountDetails = await getAccount(connection, ata, 'finalized', TOKEN_2022_PROGRAM_ID);
   console.log('Associate Token Account =====>', accountDetails);